ThalesGroup/scio/docs/src/user_guide/what_is_scio.rst

 It is an open-source Python library for designing, using and evaluating **confidence scores in Neural Networks**.
 This topic has recently gained significant attention, as deploying of Deep Learning models raises pressing reliability concerns – specifically for critical applications.

-The project was initiated by Élie Goudout in 2024, internally at cortAIX Labs, and its `first open-source release <first-release_>`_ dates back to July 25th, 2025, under the `MIT License <first-license_>`_.
+The project was initiated by Élie Goudout in 2024, internally at cortAIx Labs, and its `first open-source release <first-release_>`_ dates back to July 25th, 2025, under the `MIT License <first-license_>`_.

 The following sections introduce the broader context and outline the conceptual framework that guides the development and usage of ``scio``.